 The pre-pump filter is one more place you could check to see if it requires cleaning.
-It’s a filter near the skimmer’s filter used to catch larger debris.
+It’s a filter near the skimmer’s filter that catches larger debris.
 This filter usually has a semi-transparent cover.
 If it looks dark inside, it could be clogged and need cleaning.

-Open the lid, take the plastic filter out, and hose it down with water.
+Open the lid, remove the plastic filter, and hose it down with water.
 Check for cracks or leaks inside after cleaning to ensure nothing is broken.
 Once you replace it, firmly tighten it by hand to ensure the seal is in place.
 Once returned to its place, the suction should run without any issues.

 Low suction is usually caused by a build-up of debris blocking a few important parts of your filtering system.
 Clean your pool weekly in all the problem areas mentioned above to ensure that build-up does not occur.
 If you have a busy schedule and cleaning once a week is too much work, or you’re still encountering a low suction problem with your skimmer, it might be a good idea to hire a professional to do this grunt work.

 More questions?
 Let me know!
-Also be sure to check out some of my related skimmer research below.
+Also, check out some of my related skimmer research below.